 We have resources in place to help you navigate the complex funding environment.

-- Set up email alerts for your bespoke searches (weekly, bi-monthly etc.)
+Set up regular email alerts for your bespoke searches

-- It is up to date: it only displays/disseminates available opportunities.
+It is up to date: it shows available and upcoming opportunities

-- It gives you the information you need: advanced search capabilities make it easy to tailor your searches to your research needs and interests.
+It gives you the information you need: advanced search capabilities make it easy to tailor your searches to your own research needs and interests

 Major funding schemes

 GCRF is a £1.5bn fund pledged by the UK government to support research which addresses the challenges of low and middle income countries (LMIC).<\p>

 Below are some examples of the excellent transformative research taking place in Dundee and with research partners globally to address known Global Challenges.
 We are working towards sustainable health and wellbeing for all, to promote peace, justice, and humanitarian action worldwide.

 - Global Challenges Research Fund Strengthens Development-Related Research Portfolio

 - A stratified approach to diabetes in India